 Stripe-Account header with a value of the connected account ID:

 To learn how to build a payment form, see the documentation on how to Accept a payment.

 In the step to Collect payment details, when you initialize the Stripe.js library in your client, pass the ID of the connected account to process payments for that account.

-Charges created directly on the connected account are reported only on that account; they aren’t shown in your platform’s Dashboard, exports, or other reporting, although you can always retrieve this information with a call to the API.
+Charges created directly on the connected account are reported only on that account.
+These charges aren’t shown in your platform’s Dashboard, exports, or other reporting, although you can always retrieve this information with a call to the API.

 Collect application fees

 With Connect, your platform can take an application fee on direct charges.
 To assess an application fee on a charge, pass an optional

 application_fee_amount value as a positive integer: